Francisco Xavier de Mendonça Furtado: Mendonça Furtado takes office

+On 8 May 1751, only a few days before his departure from Lisbon, Mendonça Furtado was admitted as a Knight of the Order of Christ.
+Santos says, "There is no doubt that the granting of the habit of Christ was meant as a reward for his military services, as well as an incentive to fulfill the new commission in Portuguese America".

-When Mendonça Furtado arrived in Belém do Pará in October 1751, it was the largest settlement in the Amazon region, and its only shipping port, although as Alden says, impaired by the fact that in the early 18th century the movement of shipping between it and the Iberian peninsula was rare and irregular compared with other major shipping centres such as Recife, Salvador and Rio de Janeiro.
+When Mendonça Furtado arrived in Belém do Pará in October 1751, it was the largest settlement in the Amazon region, and the only shipping port, although impaired by the fact that in the early 18th century the movement of shipping between it and the Iberian peninsula was rare and irregular compared with other major centres such as Recife, Salvador and Rio de Janeiro.

-The problem was that, with the colony largely concentrated on the coast, the state's overall population was low.
+The problem was that, with the Portuguese settlement largely concentrated on the coast, the state's overall population was low.
 Along the Amazon and its tributaries few settlers had moved westward into the more remote areas, there was only a tiny number of smaller towns and villages, the Indian population was small and few African slaves had been added to the workforce.

-There were Catholic missions run by Franciscans, Carmelites and Mercedarians.
-But the dominant factor was the huge network of Jesuit missions with their aldeias.
-As owner of the largest properties in the region, and by using the Indian workforce, the Jesuits were dominant operators in the areas of ranching, agriculture, silviculture and fishing.
-Because of the epidemics of smallpox, measles, and other infectious diseases, few households had slaves, former Indian villages were unoccupied and the workforce was small.
+From early in the colonization of Brazil, several Catholic religious orders had set up missions.
+The first to arrive were the Jesuits.
+This was an outcome of the close relationship between the Order and the Portuguese monarchy, and they had quickly taken a dominant role on the colony's development through their ownership of the largest properties in the region and their involvement in areas such as ranching, agriculture, silviculture and fishing.

+As their source of labour, the Jesuits removed Indians from their own living environment and forced them to live in aldeias (villages) located at Jesuit missions, thereby leaving many old Indian villages unoccupied.
+The Indians' work was controlled by the Jesuits in slave-based relationships.

-Clearly Mendonça Furtado was facing no easy task, for four main reasons: Jesuits were 'suspected' of exploiting the Indians and treating them harshly if they refused to work as instructed; the Jesuits' opposition to any intrusion in their affairs, including their control over large number of Indians, was predictable; the settlers had a long history of abusive, exploitative and low cost dependence on Indian slaves which had continued long after African slaves started arriving because the imported slaves were a great deal more expensive; and the concept of enforced labour was deeply embedded in Brazil's economic and social structure.
+Clearly Mendonça Furtado was facing no easy task, for four main reasons: the Jesuits were 'suspected' of exploiting the Indians and treating them harshly if they refused to work as instructed; the Jesuits' opposition to any intrusion in their affairs, including their control over large number of Indians, was predictable; the settlers had a long history of abusive, exploitative and low cost dependence on Indian slaves which had continued long after African slaves started arriving because the imported slaves were a great deal more expensive; and the concept of enforced labour was deeply embedded in Brazil's economic and social structure.